 Natural pyrethrum spray causes death in insects by disrupting the ion channels in their bodies, resulting in an electrical overload in their nervous systems.
 Although organic, these chemicals are not selective and will kill any insect that comes into contact with them, including beneficial insects like ladybugs, lacewings, and bees.
 Seventy-five percent of the chemical breaks down within 24 days in the soil, but may rapidly degrade when exposed to light or air.

 Uses for Pyrethrum

 Pyrethrum is a poison regardless of its organic status — it is very good at killing whatever insect it contacts.
-Because it breaks down rapidly when exposed to air and light, it can be applied in a way that shields beneficial insects from danger, but gardeners absolutely must use this chemical properly and only apply during late evening, night or very early in the morning, before bees are out foraging.
+Because it breaks down rapidly when exposed to air and light, it can be applied in a way that shields beneficial insects from danger, but gardeners absolutely must use this chemical properly and only apply it during the late evening, night, or very early in the morning, before bees are out foraging.